core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * the 'algorithms' array as defined in the external_aad for encryption, see {{sec-cose-object-ext-aad-enc}};

+* the 'request_kid_context' element as defined in the external_aad for encryption, see {{sec-cose-object-ext-aad-enc}}.

-* the value of the OSCORE Option encoded as a binary string.
+* the value of the OSCORE Option present in the protected message, encoded as a binary string.

 Note for implementation: this construction requires the OSCORE option of the message to be generated before calculating the signature.
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.